 Although it is believed that rainsticks were originally invented by the Mapuches, due to their long history, their origins are shrouded in mystery.

-What many people don’t know is that the rainstick was made and played by many cultures around the world, not just the Native Americans.
+What many people don’t know is that they were made and played by many cultures around the world, not just the Native Americans.